 The International Jury (below) will evaluate the entries at the International Phase:

-Carla Rinaldi (Italy), Pedagogue, President of Reggio Children
+Carla Rinaldi (Italy), Professor, President of Fondazione Reggio Children

 Angela Uttke Million (Germany), Professor

 Krisztina Somogyi (Hungary), PhD – Communication Specialist, UIA A&C WP member

 Jorge Raedo (Colombia), Media specialist